The five secrets to keeping calm when hosting Christmas dinner.

-In most cases, good communication is the foundation and key to success in most areas of life.
+In most cases, good communication is the foundation and key to success in the majority areas of life.

-Given the fact that a significant portion of the potential arguments at Christmas dinner may be between one of your nuclear family members and an outside guest or between you and one of the external guests, it is in your best interest to have good advance communication with your family members that will help you minimize the potential damages.
+Given the fact that a significant portion of the potential arguments at Christmas dinner will occur between you/one of your nuclear family members and an outside guest, It would be in your own best interest to have good advance communication with your family members that will help you minimize the potential damages.

-The key phrase is - coordination of expectations.
+The key phrase is - 'Matching expectations.'
 Before Christmas dinner arrives, you must be on the same page.

-Doing so allows you to take the tools discussed in section 1 and expand their benefits for your entire family.
+Doing so allows you to take the tools discussed in paragraph one and expand their benefits for your entire family.

-While they are having their ice cream, say something like this to your family:
+While they are having their ice cream, say something like this:

 "Listen, guys.
 As you probably know, we're hosting the holiday dinner at our house.
 It's important that despite the intrigues that exist, We will try our best so that everything goes smoothly.

-So John/Melissa, although we know your cousin Jamie isn't exactly your cup of tea, we ask that you come with a complete understanding of our desire to get through the holiday dinner with an as little argument as possible.
+So John/Melissa, although we know your cousin Jamie isn't exactly your cup of tea, we ask that you come with a complete understanding of our desire to get through the holiday dinner with the as little argument as possible.
 In the end, it's all about having some fun. "